neuralmagic/deepsparse/README.md

     </a>
 </p>

-<h3> DeepSparse is a deep learning inference engine for running super-fast sparse models. 🚀🚀🚀</h3>
+<h3> DeepSparse is a deep learning inference engine for running super-fast sparse models. 🚀</h3>

 A CPU runtime engine delivering GPU-class performance by taking advantage of sparsity within neural networks to reduce compute required as well as accelerate memory bound workloads.
 Read more about sparsification [here](https://docs.neuralmagic.com/main/source/getstarted.html#sparsification).

 ## Install 💽
-Tested on Python 3.6+, and ONNX 1.5.0+. [virtual environment](https://docs.python.org/3/library/venv.html) is highly recommended!!
+Tested on Python 3.6+, and ONNX 1.5.0+.
+A [virtual environment](https://docs.python.org/3/library/venv.html) is highly recommended.

 ```bash
 pip install deepsparse
 ```
-__ __

 ## Quick Start 💻

-One of the greatest features of our inference engine is the ability to integrate into popular deep learning libraries (e.g. Hugging Face, Ultralytics) allowing you to leverage DeepSparse for loading and deploying sparse models with ONNX runtime (ORT).
-ORT gives flexibility to serve your model in a framework agnostic environment.
+One of the greatest features of our inference engine is the ability to integrate into popular deep learning libraries (e.g., Hugging Face, Ultralytics) allowing you to leverage DeepSparse for loading and deploying sparse models with ONNX runtime (ORT).
+ORT gives the flexibility to serve your model in a framework-agnostic environment.
 Support includes [PyTorch,](https://pytorch.org/docs/stable/onnx.html) [TensorFlow,](https://github.com/onnx/tensorflow-onnx) [Keras,](https://github.com/onnx/keras-onnx) and [many other frameworks](https://github.com/onnx/onnxmltools).

 To begin your inference adventure with DeepSparse is super simple.
-You can either run DeepSparse in CLI or in Python.
+You can either run DeepSparse in CLI or Python.
 Let's first check out the CLI features... 👇

-## DeepSparse Server & Benchmark in CLI
+## DeepSparse Server and Benchmark in CLI

 After you've installed DeepSparse in your Python environment, you have two resources via CLI at your disposal: